 - 18. Start engine, and raise and lower header and reel a few times to allow trapped air to pass back to reservoir. - 19.
-Stop engine and remove key.
+Shut down the engine, and remove the key from the ignition.

 It is not necessary to bleed system by loosening fittings.